asadali08527/Java-8/README.md

 		}*/
 }
 ```
-# Stream API
-Stream allows us to process objects from collections.
-In java 8, `Stream` is an interface present under `java.util.stream` package.
 Now we will discuss various methods available under stream API.
 ### filter()
 ```
 //Find out even number from the below list in a separate list.